What is the Refractory Period in Sex

 Talk to your doctor

-Medications can help you get back in bed faster by relaxing the muscles in your penis and making the blood flow better.
-But each person’s effects may be different, and sometimes medicines for erectile dysfunction can make things worse.
-It would be best to talk to a doctor who focuses on sexual health.
+Medications may help you get back in bed more quickly by relaxing the muscles in your penis and allowing your blood to flow freely.
+But everyone’s effects may be different, and in some cases drugs for erectile dysfunction can cause things to go south.
+You should see a doctor specializing in sexual health.

 You will be interested on: Sexologist in Surrey